Quad-rotor P&S Learn how to fly a drone autonomously

 (These files were uploaded on 2018-Feb-14)

-Class dates for Autumn 2023 Semester
+Class dates for the Autumn 2024 Semester

-The first class will take place on Wednesday, February 28, 2024, 08:15-12:00, GLC E29.1 for ALL enrolled students.
+The first class will take place on Wednesday, September 25, 2024, 08:15-12:00 in GLC E 29.1 for ALL enrolled students.

-Thus the schedule for Group A will be:
+The schedule for Group A is:

-And the schedule for Group B will be:
+And the schedule for Group B is:

 Exercise 1